Industrial airflow verification

 • Practical recommendations (sequence/controls, obvious restrictions, operating setpoints)

-Common triggers: doors hard to open, cold drafts, odours, comfort complaints, or backdrafting concerns.
+Common triggers: doors hard to open, cold drafts, odours, comfort complaints, or draft/pressure concerns.

 Fan & blower performance verification static pressure • operating point